 What You Need to Know about Attic Insulation in Antioch It’s easy to forget how critical the attic is in regards to keeping your home comfortable.
 If you’re sensing that heat is escaping your home and you can’t determine how or where, there’s a possibility that your attic is a factor.
 Attic insulation helps retain the heat that rises to the top of your home by removing possibilities for the heat to pass through your ceiling by conduction or air leaks.
 When it comes down to it, insulating your attic or adding attic insulation may be one of the most important tasks you do to keep your home warm and cozy in the cooler months.
 Bonuses of Adding Insulation: Older homes don’t usually meet today’s efficiency standards and are often under-insulated.
-By stopping the heat from sneaking out through your attic, insulation reduces utility bills immensely and makes your home more energy efficient and cost-effective.
+By stopping the heat from sneaking out through your attic, insulation reduces energy costs immensely and makes your home more energy efficient and cost-effective.
 Your heating and cooling systems will be able to run for fewer hours and maintain more comfortable temperatures, improving the lifetime of your system and lower your carbon footprint.
 Not to mention that you can stay warmer in the winter and cooler in the summer – insulation retains the air from your HVAC system in your home and helps you stay more comfortable every month of the year.
 How to Tell if You Need Attic Insulation Service: Figuring out when you need to replace and reinstall your attic insulation requires a handful of safety considerations.
 The best way to check your current insulation levels is first by eyeing them – if your insulation levels are at or below your attic floor joists, you should add more insulation.
 But, if you can’t see any of your attic floor joists because the insulation is above them, you don’t need more insulation.
 Identifying your insulation’s “R-value” can also reveal when it’s time to add more.
 R-values reveal the durability and thickness of the insulation and how well it is doing its job.
 The higher the R-value, the greater the insulation.
 R-values between R-30 and R-49 are preferred, depending on how cold the area that you live in can get, which can range from 12 to 20 inches of padding.
 Note: Freschi Service Experts does not provide asbestos cleaning or control in attics.
 Types of Insulation: Residential attic insulation is usually composed of fiberglass batts or cellulose.
 Fiberglass batts are created with pre-cut pink, yellow, or white wooly fiberglass material, normally stacked in rolls or in blanket format.
 Cellulose is more loose-fitting and is created from ground-up paper and cloth made to be fire-resistant.
 Cellulose is normally blown into attics through large hoses, reaching every corner of an attic for the most coverage.
 There is also the loose mineral wool, foam board or blocks, and light-weight vermiculite possibilities that some homeowners opt for.
 As a preferred choice among attic insulation companies, as well as being an exceptional provider of HVAC services, Freschi Service Experts can guide you on the correct type of insulation for Antioch.
 Installation Process: While each type of insulation is added differently, the first step is always calling professional attic insulation companies to identify or read the R-value of your insulation, quote prices, and inspect for any air sealing needs.
 Here are the three major types of attic insulation based on the different forms of insulation materials: Roll-On: This fast and easy installation process consists of rolling pad or blanket insulation flexibly and tightly throughout your attic.
 It is used with fiberglass, mineral wool, and other fiber insulation materials.
 Blown-In: This process is ideal for loose-fitting forms of attic insulation because it blows the material to seal small crevices, stopping air leakage and moisture to reduce mold or odor build-up.
 It is used for cellulose and mineral wool insulation materials.
 Spray foam: This is the most energy-efficient form of attic insulation because it grows to fill the holes where it is sprayed into, making air-tight seals that last longer than other insulations.
 Rebates and Financing: Some homeowners may have access to rebates from their local utility provider if they choose to install insulation due to its energy efficiency.
 Some areas can give up to $0.15 per square foot in rebates while others offer a flat-rate.
 View the finance offers that Freschi Service Experts provides, making attic insulation replacement affordable for anyone.